ev2900/OpenSearch_Log_Analytics/workshop/content/open-search-log-analytics/4_Visualize_Analyze/_index.en.md

 ![visualize_1](/images/open-search-log-analytics/dashboard_3.PNG)

-Use the create new button or repeat the earlier process to create a second visual and add it to your dashboard.
-Have at least 2 visuals on your dashboard.
+Use the create new button or repeat the earlier process to create at least 2 additional visuals.
+Try to create visuals that can show

-Also take note of the ability to save and share this dashboard with other.
-These options are listed on the top bar
+1. Horizontal bar chart showing how many logs we received per day
+2. Bar chart showing the number of logs level (ie. ERROR, WARNING, INFO)

 When you are ready proceed to the next step [Clean Up]({{<relref "../5_Clean_Up/">}}) if you want to delete the resources we used for this workshop